-The companies receive a lot of job applications for an average single job opening.
-To sort these thousands of applications, they use certain softwares.
+Companies receive a lot of job applications for an average single job opening.
+To sort these thousands of applications, they use certain software.
 Because, well, recruiters are also humans!

-These softwares are called Applicant Tracking Systems (ATS) software.
-They sort the resumes by relevance, checking them for keywords for the job description.
+These softwares are called Applicant Tracking Systems (ATS).
+They sort the resumes by relevance by assessing them for keywords against the job description.